shayansadeghieh/neuronpedia/README.md

 5. once it's done, click `Browse` or use the navbar to try it out: `Jump To`/`Search`/`Steer`.
 6. repeat for other SAE/source data you wish to download.

-### why an openai api key is needed for search explanations
+### Why an OpenAI API Key Is Needed for Search Explanations

-in the webapp, the `search explanations` feature requires you to set an `OPENAI_API_KEY`. otherwise you will get no search results.
+In the webapp, the `search explanations` feature requires you to set an `OPENAI_API_KEY`.
+Otherwise you will get no search results.

-this is because the `search explanations` functionality searches for features by semantic similarity. if you search `cat`, it will also return `feline`, `tabby`, `animal`, etc. to do this, it needs to calculate the embedding for your input `cat`. we use openai's embedding api (specifically, `text-embedding-3-large` with `dimension: 256`) to calculate the embeddings.
+This is because the `search explanations` functionality searches for features by semantic similarity.
+If you search `cat`, it will also return `feline`, `tabby`, `animal`, etc. To do this, it needs to calculate the embedding for your input `cat`.
+We use openai's embedding api (specifically, `text-embedding-3-large` with `dimension: 256`) to calculate the embeddings.